Nissan Rilov

-Nissan Rilov (1922 - 2007) was an Israeli artist.
+Nissan Rilov (ניסן רילוב, Ніссан Рилов; July 19, 1919 - March 10, 2007) was an Israeli artist.
 Prior to undertaking his artistic career, he served in paramilitary and military groups such as the Special Night Squads (SNS), the Haganah, and the British Army during World War II.
-Rilov became disenchanted with Zionism after a series of experiences that culminated in his refusal to obey an order to shoot and his expulsion from the Haganah.
+Rilov became disenchanted with Zionism after a series of experiences that culminated in his refusal to obey an order to shoot an elderly man and his expulsion from the Haganah.
 He went on to study painting in Israel before emigrating to Paris, where he created art, founded an arts centre, and was active in supporting the Palestinian struggle for independence.

 Early life

-Rilov was born in Kherson in southern Ukraine in 1922.
+Rilov was born in Kherson in southern Ukraine in 1919.
 His parents decided to leave the Soviet Union in 1924, initially living in Bessarabia and eventually arriving in Palestine in 1928.
 According to his friend Akiva Orr, Rilov was one of the few children to live in Nahalal, the first Zionist moshav in Palestine which had been established in 1922.
 There Moshe Dayan would become his childhood friend.
 Later, Rilov developed a close friendship with the Israeli poet, Hana Senesh, who had been a student at the Agricultural College for Girls in Nahalal.